About Poetry Out Loud

 Rules and Guidelines

-• Schools or organizations must register with the Poetry Out Loud Coordinator by December 9, 2022.
+*Schools or organizations must register at this link by December 12, 2025.

-• Poems are selected from the Poetry Out Loud anthology (updated every summer)
+*Poems must be selected from the Poetry Out Loud America 250 Online Anthology.

 State Champions